ayoolaolafenwa/PixelLib/README.md

 *path_to_output_image:* the path to save the output image.
 The image will be saved in your current working directory.

 *segmap_only:*  It is a parameter with a boolean value that determines the type of result obtained.
-If it is set to true only the segmentation map of the image is shown.If it is set to false it shows both the input image and the segmentation map.
+If it is set to true, only the segmentation map of the image is shown.If it is set to false it shows both the input image and the segmentation map.

 # sample2.jpg